 The water deer is a unique small deer native to China and Korea.
 The South Korean water deer subspecies has the scientific name Hydropotes inermis argyropus.
 It has a small frame with golden brown fur and white underbelly.
 It is colloquially nicknamed as vampire deer due to prominent downward-pointing canine teeth coming out from the mouth as tusks, unlike other deer.

 Water deer are indigenous to the lower reaches of mountains, swamps, and grasslands alongside rivers.
 In South Korea, they are in larger numbers since the demilitarized zone has provided a protected habitat for them.
 Water deer are also proficient swimmers.
 Their favorite foods are aquatic vegetation like weeds, grass, fruits, and more.
 Korean water deer has been designated as “harmful wildlife” due to its destructive nature and has been found destroying property and farms.

 Read More: Best Running Routes in Seoul

-The Korean goral or long-tailed goral (scientific name: Naemorhedus caudatus) is a goat-like antelope with a long, bushy tail, light grayish brown body, and a white patch on the throat.
-These reside in rocky areas or caves which other animals cannot access easily.
+The Korean goral or long-tailed goral (scientific name: Naemorhedus caudatus) is a goat-like antelope with a long, bushy tail, a light grayish brown body, and a white patch on the throat.
+These reside in rocky areas or caves that other animals cannot access easily.